Our Ministries

 Save our Children

 Save Our Children started 40+ years ago out of the youth ministries program at Asbury United Methodist Church, the oldest African American Church in the city of Elyria.
-There have been multiple generations of families and children who have come through our humble doors.
-SOC received its 501C3 designation in 1996 and has continued to serve children of all ages from kindergarten through high school graduation.
-We currently run an after-school and summer programs for students in grades K-12.
-We have a rich history that includes some amazing men and women who have made great contributions to our community over the years.
+There have been multiple generations of families and children who have come through the doors.
+SOC received its 501c3 designation in 1996 and has continued to serve children of all ages from kindergarten through high school graduation.
+SOC currently runs after-school and summer programs for students in grades K-12.

 Elyria Teens Achieve Success